Published Nov 20, 2019, Updated Nov 07, 2023

-For prepping the stuffed dates, start by chopping your pecans and adding them to a small bowl with the maple syrup and spices.
+For prepping the stuffed dates, start by chopping your pecans and adding them to a small bowl with maple syrup and spices.
 Toss until the pecans are well coated.
-Spread on a baking sheet lined with parchment paper.
-Roast for 8-10 minutes.
+Spread on a baking sheet lined with parchment paper and roast for 8-10 minutes.
 This seems like an extra step, but trust me it’s worth it!!
 Roasting the pecans with maple syrup and spices makes them extra crunchy and gives this appetizer a delicious sweet and savory component.

 Stuffed Date Variations

 - Not a goat cheese fan?
 Cream cheese or a different soft cheese would be equally delicious!

 - Dairy-free?
 Sub in a dairy-free cheese!